 Does the itinerant merchant with whom you are doing business hold a permit from the Office de la protection du consommateur?

 Such a permit is mandatory for any salesperson who solicits your business to sell you products or services elsewhere than at his or her place of business.
-These locations can be your home, a booth or stand on the street or in a shopping centre, etc. A permit is required for any sales of more than $100.
+These locations can be your home, a booth or stand on the street or in a shopping centre, etc. A merchant who contacts you by telephone or in writing for the purpose of visiting you at home is also engaging in itinerant trade, to the extent that you enter into a contract at home as a result of this initial contact.

 Why deal with a merchant who holds a permit